KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** Leilukin

 **Description:** A mod made at my request by Leilukin, for which I'm very grateful!
-Originally, even if you play the short prologue on the Ebon Hawk, you're not able to keep your items from that sequence, even though none of them are overpowered or unreasonable for that stage of the game.
-This mod gives them back to you, so long as T3 is able to breach the door to the security room in the hanger.
+KOTOR 2 has a *very* short prologue Ebon Hawk—it's optional, but even if you choose to complete it you don't get to keep any of the items you acquired during that sequence, even though none of them are overpowered for this point of the game.
+This mod gives them back to you, so long as you're able to slice—or blow—a security door somewhere on the first planet.

 **Category & Tier:** Immersion / 2 - Recommended